LibEMG/libemg/docs/source/examples/snake_example/snake.md

 ```

 ## **EMG Streamers (streamers.py)**
 Finally, we needed to add a streamer for each of the devices.
-These streamers read the raw data and stream them over TCP to be read by the `OnlineDataHandler`.
+These streamers read the raw data and stream them over UDP to be read by the `OnlineDataHandler`.
 We have included streamers for the `Myo`, `Delsys`, and `SIFI Labs Armband`.
 These streamers can be found in `streamers.py`.